Relintai/pandemonium_engine_docs/usage/export/exporting_for_web.md

 Browsers do not allow arbitrarily **entering full screen**.
 The same goes for **capturing the cursor**.
 Instead, these actions have to occur as a response to a JavaScript input event.
-In Godot, this means entering full screen from within a pressed input event callback such as `input` or `unhandled_input`.
+In Pandemonium, this means entering full screen from within a pressed input event callback such as `input` or `unhandled_input`.
 Querying the `Input` singleton is not sufficient, the relevant input event must currently be active.